iotize-sas/iotize-terminal/README.md

     npm install rxjs-compat

 ## IoTize device service generation

 The IoTize device will be served across the application through a service, that we generate with the command:

     ionic generate service iotize/device

+This service will give us access to the device and its functionalities.
+But we need to connect

+## Building Ionic app for ios

+If you are using XCode 9+, you might get a warning saying that the swift version used is 2.x, and that XCode 9+ can't build the app.
+You can change this by opening the iOS platform's xcodeproj file, access build settings (within the project file) and select "Swift 3" in the Swift Language Version selector.